stacks-network/stacks-core/README.md

 For non-consensus breaking releases, this project uses the following release process:

+1. The release must be timed so that it does not interfere with a *prepare phase*.
+The timing of the next Stacking cycle can be found [here](https://stacking.club/cycles/next).
+A release to `mainnet` should happen at least 24 hours before the start of a new cycle.

-1. First, the release manager must decide on the *version number* for this release.
-The factors that determine the version number is discussed in [versioning](#versioning).
-Note that the release manager must determine, first, whether there is a conensus-breaking change, but this is rare.
-The release manager must also determine whether there is a "non-consensus-breaking changes that require a fresh chainstate".
-This means that the database schema has changed.
+1. Before creating the release, the release manager must determine the *version number* for this release.
+The factors that determine the version number are discussed in [Versioning](#versioning).
+Following that section,  the release manager must determine, first, whether there is a conensus-breaking change (rare).
+The release manager must then determine whether there are any "non-consensus-breaking changes that require a fresh chainstate".
+This means, in other words, that the database schema has changed.
+Finally, the release manager should determine whether this is a feature release, as opposed to a hot fix or a patch.
+Given each of these answers, the version number can be computed.

-1. A release manager enumerates the PRs or issues that would _block_ the release.
+1. The release manager enumerates the PRs or issues that would _block_ the release.
 A label should be applied to each such issue/PR as `2.0.x.y.z-blocker`.
 The release manager should ping these issue/PR owners for updates on whether or not those issues/PRs have